 In the Core Curriculum, faculty, working individually or collegially, design exercises to understand how well students think and communicate within a discipline.
-These may be administered at the beginning and at the end of Core courses.
+These exercises 1205 O'Neill Highway may be administered at the beginning and at the end of Core courses.
 Specific assignments within the context of courses may also be used for assessment purposes.